snaplove/snapixetyespfnfhunted/README.md

 -- ===================================================================
 UserInputService.InputBegan:Connect(function(input, gameProcessed)
 	if gameProcessed or input.KeyCode ~= CONFIG.TOGGLE_UI_KEY then return end
-	isUiVisible = not isUiVisible
+	isUiVisible = not isUiVisible; mainFrame.Visible = isUiVisible
-	mainFrame.Visible = isUiVisible
-	if isUiVisible then
-		mainFrame.Position = lastUIPosition
-		populatePlayerList()
-	end
-end)
-toggleAllOnButton.MouseButton1Click:Connect(function() for _, player in ipairs(Players:GetPlayers()) do if player ~= localPlayer then espTargets[player] = true end end; populatePlayerList() end)
-toggleAllOffButton.MouseButton1Click:Connect(function() for _, player in ipairs(Players:GetPlayers()) do if player ~= localPlayer then espTargets[player] = false end end; populatePlayerList() end)
+	if isUiVisible then mainFrame.Position = lastUIPosition; populatePlayerList() end end) toggleAllOnButton.MouseButton1Click:Connect(function() for _, player in ipairs(Players:GetPlayers()) do if player ~= localPlayer then espTargets[player] = true end end; populatePlayerList() end) toggleAllOffButton.MouseButton1Click:Connect(function() for _, player in ipairs(Players:GetPlayers()) do if player ~= localPlayer then espTargets[player] = false end end; populatePlayerList() end)